MedMNIST/MedMNIST/README.md

 ***Disclaimer***: The only official distribution link for the MedMNIST dataset is [Zenodo](https://doi.org/10.5281/zenodo.10519652).
 We kindly request users to refer to this original dataset link for accurate and up-to-date data.

-***Update***: We are thrilled to release [MedMNIST+](on_medmnist_plus.md) with larger sizes: 64x64, 128x128, and 224x224 for 2D, and 64x64x64 for 3D.
+***Update 2024-01-17***: We are thrilled to release [MedMNIST+](on_medmnist_plus.md) with larger sizes: 64x64, 128x128, and 224x224 for 2D, and 64x64x64 for 3D.
 As a complement to the previous 28-size MedMNIST, the large-size version could serve as a standardized benchmark for medical foundation models.
 Install the latest API to try it out!

-***Third-Party Update***: [@sdoerrich97](https://github.com/sdoerrich97) released a comprehensive evaluation for MedMNIST+ covering 10 different deep learning models trained via 3 distinct training schemes across all 12 2D datasets and available image resolutions (28x28, 64x64, 128x128, and 224x224), which may be interesting for the MedMNIST community.
+***Third-Party Update 2024-05-13***: [@sdoerrich97](https://github.com/sdoerrich97) released a comprehensive evaluation for MedMNIST+ covering 10 different deep learning models trained via 3 distinct training schemes across all 12 2D datasets and available image resolutions (28x28, 64x64, 128x128, and 224x224), which may be interesting for the MedMNIST community.
 Check the issue [here](https://github.com/MedMNIST/MedMNIST/issues/43).

+***Third-Party Update 2024-12-20***: [@francescodisalvo05](https://github.com/francescodisalvo05) introduced MedMNIST-C, a corrupted version of the MedMNIST datasets, with modality-specific image corruptions and augmentation APIs, inspired by the ImageNet-C benchmark.
+This work is aimed at evaluating and enhancing model robustness.
+Check the issue [here](https://github.com/MedMNIST/MedMNIST/issues/63).

 ![MedMNISTv2_overview](https://raw.githubusercontent.com/MedMNIST/MedMNIST/main/assets/medmnistv2.jpg)